How-to guides

 - Unknown: Cluster status is unknown

-Cluster Control Button to change cluster state - Start: Start a stopped cluster
+Cluster control Buttons that can change the cluster state - Start: Start a stopped cluster

 - Stop: Stop a running cluster